Key-to-Code/vagrant-learning/README.md

 # Terramino Demo App — Vagrant Setup

+> **Attribution:** This code is based on the [HashiCorp Education](https://github.com/hashicorp-education) curriculum.
+The Terramino application source can be found at [hashicorp-education/terramino-go](https://github.com/hashicorp-education/terramino-go).

 This repository contains a Vagrant-based local development environment for the [Terramino](https://github.com/hashicorp-education/terramino-go) demo app — a containerized Go application managed with Docker Compose.

 ---